opensensorhub/osh-addons/processing/sensorhub-process-ffmpeg/src/main/java/org/sensorhub/impl/process/video/transcoder/README.md

 ## Overview

-This module provides a process module that will can decode and encode video.
+This module provides a process module that can decode and/or encode video.

 ## Configuration

-When added to an OpenSensorHub node, the process has the following configuration properties:
+When added to an OpenSensorHub node, the process has the following configuration options:

 - **General:**
     - **Module ID:** *Not editable.*